tensorchord/envd/README.md

 envd (`ɪnˈvdɪ`) is a command-line tool that helps you create the container-based development environment for AI/ML.

-Development environments are full of python and system dependencies, CUDA, BASH scripts, Dockerfiles, SSH configurations, Kubernetes YAMLs, and many other clunky things that are always breaking. envd is to solve the problem:
+Development environments are full of Python and system dependencies, CUDA, BASH scripts, Dockerfiles, SSH configurations, Kubernetes YAMLs, and many other clunky things that are always breaking. envd is to solve the problem:

-1. Declare the list of dependencies (CUDA, python packages, your favorite IDE, and so on) in `build.envd`
+1. Declare the list of dependencies (CUDA, Python packages, your favorite IDE, and so on) in `build.envd`
 1. Simply run `envd up`.
 1. Develop in the isolated environment.